-- (a) Values are rounded to the nearest 100 AF. - (b) WY 2021 data is updated to reflect the Water Year 2022 updated CoSANA model; Some values may differ slightly from the data reported in the WY 2021 Annual Report. - (c) Developed includes urban (e.g., PWS) and industrial (aquaculture and power plant cooling) water uses.
+(a) Values are rounded to the nearest 100 AF.

+- (b) WY 2021 data is updated to reflect the Water Year 2022 updated CoSANA model; values may differ from data reported in the WY 2021 Annual Report. - (c) Developed includes urban (e.g., PWS) and industrial (aquaculture and power plant cooling) water uses. - (d) SMUD Imported Surface Water was not available for Water Year 2021.
+The 2021 value therefore represents the estimated irrigation demand only and did not include power plant cooling and lake level maintenance, which represents most of the water demand at the facility.